The Cyber Triage Collector

 Try Cyber Triage Collector

-The Collector comes with all versions of Cyber Triage: Team, Standard, and Lite.
+The Collector comes with all versions of Cyber Triage.
 Try out Cyber Triage today to get access to the Collector and make sure you quickly get all of the data you need.

 Collector FAQ

 A standalone executable that extracts key DFIR artifacts and source files from a live Windows system or other data sources so you can start analysis fast.
-It runs on Windows, has no .NET dependencies.
+It runs on Windows and has no .NET dependencies.

 The Collector looks for over 1,000 individual data artifacts ranging from operating system configuration files to application logs.
 In addition to the standard Windows artifacts (Registry, event logs, Prefetch files, shortcut files, etc.), it uses an adaptive collection algorithm that identifies recently used executables (.exe and .dll).
 This means that any threat actor tools or malware on the system will also be collected.
 We also collect logs from RMM tools and other non-Windows applications.